nielskee/draft-articles/tech-hiring-pt1.md

 - Screen to keep the process moving, but take a holistic, balanced view of the candidate.

-## Communicate
+## Communicate, But Don't Specify

-You don't have to look far for terrible role specifications.
-I'm not sure if other disciplines suffer as badly as software development in this regard.
+You don't have to look far for terrible role specifications, and I won't inflict any on you here.
 Most job specifications for developer roles are endless laundry-lists of technologies, frameworks, languages and platforms.
 They're low-level specifications for machines, not people.

-But some companies get this very right.
-Here's an example of a recent open role from FanDuel.
-Right at the heading of the page, there's this
+But some companies get this __very right__.
+Here's an example of a recent open role from FanDuel for an entry-level mobile developer.
+Right at the heading of the page, there's this statement:
-statement:

 > "We don’t want employees, we want player coaches – empowered to make their own decisions, learn from mistakes and execute what works."

-They describe the organisation.
-Fine, this is a good thing, and necessary.
+They go on to describe the organisation.
+This is a good thing, and necessary.
 Then they go on to describe the role.
-I've chosen my words carefully here : they *describe* it, they don't *specify* it.
+I've chosen my words carefully here : they *describe* the role, they don't *specify* it.

 > What does an Entry Level Mobile Engineer do
 >